aliallam123/OpenAI-API/PayPal/LegacyAPI.md

-How to use PayPal's Legacy API
+How to use PayPal's Legacy API (for future referance)